Greater Katy: Demographics

 By 2004 many Venezuelans fleeing the economic changes by the Hugo Chávez government settled in the Houston area due to the oil industry, and they specifically chose to move to the Katy area due to the Katy Independent School District's reputation and the proximity to their workplaces in west Houston.
 As a result, the Katy area received the nickname "Katyzuela".
 By 2016 real estate agents began using the "Katyzuela" moniker.
 In regards to the nickname, Sebastian Herrera of the Houston Chronicle wrote "no one seems quite sure who to credit."
 As of 2017 almost 50% of the people of Venezuelan origins in Greater Houston lived in Greater Katy, meaning almost 5,050 people of Venezuelan origins lived in Greater Katy.
 Katy, Texas has among the largest Venezuelan American populations outside Florida.

 In particular, as of 2012 Venezuelans are concentrated in Cinco Ranch.
-As of 2015 two restaurants, Budare Arepa Express and Delis Café, according to Florian Martin of Houston Public Media, "could be considered the social centers of the Venezuelan community in Katy. " St. Faustina Catholic Church has a Spanish worship service that attracts Venezuelan people.
+As of 2015 two restaurants, Budare Arepa Express and Delis Café, according to Florian Martin of Houston Public Media, "could be considered the social centers of the Venezuelan community in Katy. " By 2023, multiple Venezuelan restaurants were established in the Katy area.
+St. Faustina Catholic Church has a Spanish worship service that attracts Venezuelan people.
 Naida Givvon established a Venezuelan cultural festival in 2011; it is held every year at the Southwest Equestrian Center.

+Prior to the growth of the Venezuelan community, circa the 1990s, the main Hispanic and Latino population in Greater Katy was Mexican American.

 The Asian American population of Greater Katy was about 40,000 in 2019, and from 2000 to 2010 that population increased 300%.
 There is a development called Katy Asian Town, which is 1.5 acre large.
+The development is in the Houston limited purpose annexation area.